Critical documents for 29 ballot boxes still missing - Guyana Chronicle

-– DROs a ‘no-show’ at GECOM meeing
+– DROs a ‘no-show’ at GECOM meeting

 – Commission decides to exclude SoRs from tabulation